 It took us about three hours to reach the campsite set up at an altitude of 3,500 meters above sea level.
 The plan was to rest and resume hiking in the morning of the second day but I thought it was too early to call it a day.
 My fellow hikers agreed with me.
 Our guide and the security team didn’t have any objection.

-I lacked experience in climbing mountains and as a result, I made one rookie mistake after another throughout this physically challenging activity.
+I lacked experience in climbing mountains.
+As a result, I made one rookie mistake after another throughout this physically challenging activity.
 Instead of using proper hiking boots, I thought my old sneakers would serve me just fine.
 Initially, the Nike Air Force 1s I was wearing felt comfortable but proved to be inappropriate when the steep ground became slippery.

 On the summit, temperature level flirted with zero and my ill-advised choice of clothes didn’t help.
 While descending back to the camp in darkness, I was the only one who didn’t have a flashlight.
 When we arrived at the camp, the bonfire was lit and dinner was served.
 Things looked perfect until I found out that I had forgotten to pack a sleeping bag.